 According to the data released by the British Bureau of Statistics, the inflation rate of the United Kingdom in July this year was as high as 10.1%, a new high since February 1982.
 It is also the first country in the G7 whose inflation rate exceeded 10%.
 In addition, the UK is also facing economic growth pressure.
 The Organisation for Economic Co-operation and Development (OECD) predicted in June that UK economic growth would stall next year.

 The Bank of England will make a difficult choice between “fighting inflation” and “stabilizing growth”.
 Two days before the Queen’s death, Britain ushered in a new Prime Minister Truss, who pursued monetarism and was committed to helping people ease the pressure on living costs through tax cuts.
-Societe Generale Securities Research Report said that while promising to cut taxes, Truss emphasized that it would not cut public spending, which means that the government deficit may expand again.In the short term, investors are expected to be more cautious about gilts and the pound.
+Societe Generale Securities Research Report said that while promising to cut taxes, Truss emphasized that it would not cut public spending, which means that the government deficit may expand once more.In the short term, investors are expected to be more cautious regarding gilts and the pound.

 USD/JPY closed up 0.13% at 142.83 on Monday.
 Over the weekend, Japanese officials hinted at intervention to stem the yen’s decline.
 In an interview with local television, a high-level government spokesman said the government must take necessary measures to counter the excessive depreciation of the yen.